April 8-10th 2016 (pre-party April 7th!)

 Where to sleep:

 If you are planning on taking a break from the game jam (hey, not everyone does that!) then you will probably want a proper place to sleep.
-For that matter we have set up a couch-surfing ring where you can fill in your information and we will contact you with more details.
-Check out the form and other important info about sleeping arrangements here!
+For that matter we have made a special deal with Danhostel Copenhagen City, where all participants can get unexpensive housing alongside other NGJ attendees, with several options to choose from.

 It is important to take into account that sleeping at the game jam venue is not allowed (it’s a restriction that applies to every university in Denmark), which is why we insist that participants have a look at the housing options mentioned in the link above.